 If you have a link that is determined to be part of the DubBot Site but that link then redirects to a section outside of the Site or even to another website, DubBot will pick up this webpage and add it to your Site.

 https://dubbot.com/training/.
-My Training landing page has a link to “support.html” but that link actually redirects to “https://help.dubbot.com/”, I will end up with help.dubbot.com as a part of my website inventory.
+The start page of the site has a link to “support.html” but that link actually redirects to “https://help.dubbot.com/”.
+The site will end up with help.dubbot.com as a part of the website inventory.

 DubBot checks for 404 responses, so broken links won’t be crawled, but 301 responses (redirects) are still allowed to be crawled.
-One reason it is allowed, is that you may be redirecting to a new page in your site that hasn’t been added to the sitemap yet.
+One reason it is allowed is that you may be redirecting to a new page in the site that hasn’t been added to the sitemap yet.